maroparo/ubiquiti/README.md

 # Ubiquiti Assignment

+### A few notes to the reviewers

 This project is a React application built with TypeScript and Vite.
 It uses the `@vitejs/plugin-react` for Fast Refresh and `vite-plugin-svgr` for handling SVGs.
 The project is set up with ESLint for linting and Prettier for code formatting.
+The project uses a combination of `vitest` and `react-testing-library` for testing.
+It uses a pre-commit hook with Husky to run type checks, linting, formatting and testing committing.
+The same jobs in the same order are run on the CI pipeline using Github Actions.
+When a new release is created, the app will deploy to Github Pages which is a separate workflow.

+#### What can be done to further improve the project:
+- Add more tests to increase the coverage over the components
+- Save filters as URL parameters to preserve state when navigating between routes and allow users to share the app
+- Add more support for accessibility (I didn't prioritize this because the app is supposed to be used as an internal tool)
+- Add some more animations to make the app more interactive

 ## Installation